patternflux/particle-bunni/src/content/posts/hello-friend.md

 tags: []
 ---

-Welcome in demo of the `Terminal` theme.
-Please, look around and check whether this is something for you.
-And if you like it, give it a chance.
+Welcome to our internet presence.
+Please, look around and check out our recent news and live performance information.

 Also, if you start a blog, remember about this quote: